-Proof Factor One LLC is committed to ensuring the security of our customers by protecting their information.
+Proof Factor is committed to ensuring the security of our customers by protecting their information.
 This disclosure is intended to engage the security community and researchers because we recognize that the work done by the community is important to improve security for all of our customers.
 This disclosure describes:

 - Systems covered under the policy